Nexus-Mods/vortex-api/docs/_posts/2020-9-5-Project Management.md

 So far we have always edited two files, info.json and index.js but the moment you want to use foreign libraries or use a language that transpiles to javascript instead of js itself (e.g. typescript) you will want to set up a project.

 The following describes a sample extension that can be found at https://github.com/Nexus-Mods/Vortex/tree/master/samples/sample-extension

+Instead of copy&pasting these files you can create a scaffolding for an extension by creating an empty directory and running `npm init vortex-extension`.
+This will automatically create a minimal project similar to the one described below.
+(Thanks to [agc93](https://github.com/agc93) for this)

 ## Files